-In 1863, however, the prisoner exchange system broke down, causing prison camps to become permanent areas of incarceration, where growing numbers of men had no hope of release until the end of the war.
-Prison camps were horrible, filthy places which lacked all the basic necessities of life.
+In 1863, however, the prisoner exchange system had broken down, causing prison camps to become permanent areas of incarceration, where growing numbers of men had no hope of release until the end of the war.
+Prison camps were horrible, filthy places that lacked all the necessities of life.

-This posed a new problem to both armies, since most recruits were still loyal to their original army and would desert at the first opportunity.
-On December 28, 1864, at Egypt Station, Mississippi, a Confederate regiment composed of 250 “galvanized” soldiers threw down their arms and surrendered as they were charged by Union troops.
-These men were sent to the Union prison in Alton, Illinois as deserters, but were saved from individual trials by General Grenville Dodge, who recruited them into the 5th and 6th U.S. Volunteers.
+This posed a new problem to both armies since most recruits were still loyal to their original army and would desert at the first opportunity.
+On December 28, 1864, at Egypt Station, Mississippi, a Confederate regiment composed of 250 “galvanized” soldiers threw down their arms and surrendered as Union troops charged them.
+These men were sent to the Union prison in Alton, Illinois, as deserters.
+Still, they were saved from individual trials by General Grenville Dodge, who recruited them into the 5th and 6th U.S. Volunteers.
 The experiment of enlisting prisoners became a concern for the U.S. War Department, and policies surrounding this practice continually changed.
-In 1862, Colonel James Mulligan discovered that many Confederate prisoners did not wish to be exchanged, and were willing to join the Union army; he illegally enlisted former Confederates to be used on the front lines.
+In 1862, Colonel James Mulligan discovered that many Confederate prisoners did not wish to be exchanged and were willing to join the Union army; he illegally enlisted former Confederates to be used on the front lines.
 It was not until 1864 that President Lincoln finally endorsed the enlisting of ex-Confederates.

 In 1864, Colonel John Chivington further inflamed the frontier by leading 700 volunteers in an early morning raid on an encampment of 550 Cheyenne and Arapaho at Sand Creek, Colorado.
 Under orders to take no prisoners, the soldiers killed 150 men, women, and children.
 Word of what became known as the Sand Creek Massacre spread throughout the plains, causing deep resentment among the Cheyenne and Sioux, who retaliated by terrorizing the Oregon Trail and U.S. mail routes.